Greater Grace World Outreach

-Greater Grace World Outreach (GGWO) is a nondenominational evangelical Christian churches that emphasize grace, the finished work, and missions.
-The headquarters of Greater Grace World Outreach is currently located at its megachurch (locally named Greater Grace Church Baltimore) in Baltimore, Maryland.
-The church has a weekly attendance of 1500+.
+Greater Grace World Outreach (GGWO) is a nondenominational evangelical Christian church located in Baltimore, Maryland.

 GGWO was founded by Carl H. Stevens Jr. who was succeeded by Pastor Thomas Schaller as Presiding Elder and Overseeing Pastor of Greater Grace World Outreach in Baltimore in April 2005.
-GGWO has been investigated by multiple organizations for cult-like practices including spiritual abuse by leadership.

-The church is thriving and has over 500 churches throughout the world.
+GGWO would have a weekly attendance of 1500 in Baltimore and 550 churches throughout the world in 2024.
 Most of these churches are located in North America, Europe and Africa, with larger congregations in Hungary, Azerbaijan and Ghana.
-Most of the pastors attended affiliated Maryland Bible College & Seminary in Baltimore, however there are many other affiliated Bible colleges around the world.
-The ministries of Greater Grace also include the radio program Grace Hour, Greater Grace Christian Academy, Christian Sports Clubs, along with other internal ministries.
+Most of the “pastors” attended the unaccredited affiliated Maryland Bible College & Seminary in Baltimore, however there are many other affiliated Bible colleges around the world.
+The offerings of Greater Grace also include the radio program Grace Hour, Greater Grace Christian Academy, Christian Sports Clubs, along with other internal methods of luring people into their community.